bjlittle/geovista/docs/src/index.rst

 Welcome to the ``geovista`` documentation!

-We're busily crafting the structure and content of the documentation, so it's likely that some material will change, move around or even be removed.
-However, the dust will eventually settle and we'll have a stable foundation to build upon.
+``geovista`` is a pure `Python`_ package, built upon `PyVista`_ that offers performant, publication quality 3-D cartographic rendering of Earth Science data.

+Our goal is to lower the bar for scientists, such that they can easily analyze, visualize, and explore their rectilinear, curvilinear and unstructured geospatial data interactively in 3-D.

+We're still busy crafting the documentation, which is incomplete and liable to change.
 Thanks for your patience.

-In the meantime, your feedback is important to us.
-So feel free to submit a :fab:`github` `Issue`_  or :fab:`github` `Pull-Request`_ to help elevate our documentation to the next level of awesome 🚀
+However, your feedback is important to us.
+So feel free to submit a :fab:`github` `Issue`_  or :fab:`github` `Pull-Request`_ to help elevate ``geovista`` to the next level of awesome 🚀

-Alternatively, if it's easier, come share with us over on our :fab:`github` `Discussions`_.
+Alternatively, come share with us over on our :fab:`github` `Discussions`_.
 We'd 💛 to hear from you.